Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Manifold Adaptivity of -NN-FL

 \section{Manifold Adaptivity of $K$-NN-FL}

-In this section, we show that under a much milder set of assumptions than those posed in Section~\ref{sec:local-adaptivity}, the $K$-NN-FL estimator can still achieve a desirable rate.
-In particular, we now allow the observations $\{ (x_i, y_i) \}_{i=1}^n$ to be drawn from a mixture distribution, in which each mixture component satisfies the assumptions in Section~\ref{sec:local-adaptivity}.
+In this section, we allow the observations $\{ (x_i, y_i) \}_{i=1}^n$ to be drawn from a mixture distribution, in which each mixture component satisfies the assumptions in Section~\ref{sec:local-adaptivity}.
+Under these assumptions, we show that the $K$-NN-FL estimator can still achieve a desirable rate.